coinrange/Hebe-Web/README.md

 Risk warning
 Buying HEBE tokens and participating in the HEBE network will bring great risks.

-Before purchasing HEBE tokens, you should carefully evaluate and consider the risks, including those listed in https://hebeblock.com/ and any other documents.
+Before purchasing HEBE tokens, you should carefully evaluate and consider the risks, including those listed in https://web.rangecoin.xyz/ and any other documents.

-HebeBlock perspective only
+RangeCoin perspective only
 The views and opinions expressed in this white paper are the views and opinions of HebeBlock and do not necessarily reflect the official policies or positions of any government, quasi-government, authority or public agency, including but not limited to any regulatory agency in any jurisdiction.
 Any jurisdiction.

-The information contained in this white paper is based on sources believed to be reliable by HebeBlock, but its accuracy or completeness cannot be guaranteed.
+The information contained in this white paper is based on sources believed to be reliable by RangeCoin, but its accuracy or completeness cannot be guaranteed.

 Chinese is the authorized language for this white paper This white paper and related materials are issued in English only.
 Any translations are for reference only and have not been certified by HebeBlock or anyone else.
 The accuracy and completeness of any translation is not guaranteed.
 If there is any inconsistency between the translated version and the Chinese version of this white paper, the Chinese version shall prevail.